Postdoctoral Max Weber Fellow

 Humboldt-Universität zu Berlin, BA Seminar, 25 students

-Topics: Data wrangling, writing simulations to evaluate estimators, bootstrapping, further topics in linear regressions
+Topics: Data wrangling, writing simulations to evaluate estimators, bootstrapping, further topics regarding regression analyses

 Introduction to Social Science Research